-I recently upgraded my ageing and rather temperamental iPod, a 20GB G3, to a spiffy new colour 60GB.
+I recently upgraded my aging and rather temperamental iPod, a 20GB G3, to a spiffy new color 60GB.
 My 20GB wasn’t full and my 60GB was positively bare.
 What can I put on it?

 I’ve loaded every audio CD I own and spent over £100 at the iTMS and while there’s a few tracks I want they’re not in iTMS and I’m not buying an album full of junk for a single track.
 The few bands I enjoy whole albums of aren’t very prolific.

 I enjoyed Red Dwarf on tape and The Second Coming of Steve Jobs from Audible but I find it difficult to listen to a strong American accent for several hours.
 Perhaps this is because I’m not acclimatized to the twang after I ceased TV viewing at the start of 2001 (the year, not Kubrick’s space-out space-trip).

 Then there is the cost – most titles costing much more than the books themselves.
 While there is a little extra cost in recording the audio track surely once that’s done the files must be cheaper than their dead-tree cousins.
 I can only assume Audible have their hands tied by scared book publishers.

 I just love the Hitchhiker’s Guide radio show, all 13 CD’s worth.
 The problem here seems to be trying to get hold of the shows.
 The BBC releases very few on audio CD, perhaps they could register with Audible/iTMS and provide some via that.
 The BBC web site uses the rather iPod-unfriendly Real Audio although they are experimenting with MP3 and podcasting.

 Perhaps podcasting could fill the unused sectors now iTunes makes finding and downloading them simplicity itself.
 Tens of podcasts and a couple of weeks later I was left rather disappointed.
 You can break down what’s available into two types:

 Professional podcasts, “The future of radio”